 - + Shopping for Health Insurance Coverage

-- + What types of plans will be available through the Health Insurance Marketplace?
+- + What types of plans are available through the Health Insurance Marketplace?

-Health plans sold through the Health Insurance Marketplace will be required to meet comprehensive standards for items and services that must be covered.
-To help consumers compare costs, plans available through the Health Insurance Marketplace will be organized in four tiers, or four levels of generosity of the cost-sharing that each plan includes:
+Health plans sold through the Health Insurance Marketplace are required to meet comprehensive standards for items and services that must be covered.
+To help consumers compare costs, plans available through the Health Insurance Marketplace are organized in four tiers, or four levels of generosity of the cost-sharing that each plan includes:

 - Bronze level –The plan must cover 60% of expected costs across a standard population.
 This is the lowest level of coverage.